Jakub Grigar

 Jakub Grigar (born 27 April 1997) is a Slovak slalom canoeist who has competed at the international level since 2012.
+He specializes in the K1 discipline and occasionally competes in kayak cross.

-Grigar competed at two Olympic Games.
+Grigar competed at three Olympic Games.
 He finished 5th in the K1 event at the 2016 Summer Olympics in Rio de Janeiro and won the silver medal in the K1 event at the delayed 2020 Summer Olympics in Tokyo.
+He also competed at the 2024 Summer Olympics in Paris, finishing 6th in both the K1 event and kayak cross.

 He also won two silver medals in the K1 team event at the ICF Canoe Slalom World Championships, earning them in 2015 and 2021.